Global-Chem/global-chem/academic/paper.md

 #### GlobalChem Molecule Language

 CGenFF and SMILES are built on the same language philosophy yet are independent of each other.
 Global-Chem serves as a basis generator in combining the languages into something is intuitive to read.
 CurlySMILES is a subset language of SMILES used to embed a meta data next to a alpha element character for example "C" which means carbon can be read as "C{CG2R61}" a aromatic benzene sp2 carbon.
 When applying this feature to a more complex molecule we can see how the new bridged language unfolds.
-We present the first GlobalChem Molecule Language that contains both CGenFF Atom-Types and SMILES language:
+We present the first Global-Chem Moleculer Language that contains both CGenFF Atom-Types and SMILES language:

 | Molecule                     | Proposed GlobalChem Language                                                                                         |
 |------------------------------|----------------------------------------------------------------------------------------------------------------------|